First, Some Background Noise

 - Maximum allowed RF power is lower than in the 900MHz band.

-The 5.8GHz is not ideal for Wireless DMX applications for various reasons, but is sometimes deployed as a back-up band for systems primarily operating at 2.4GHz.
+The 5.2GHz and 5.8GHz bands are not ideal for wireless DMX applications for various reasons, but is sometimes deployed as a back-up band for systems primarily operating at 2.4GHz.
+The main disadvantage is limited range.
+These high frequency signals are unable to pass through common obstructions, like walls and floors.
+That means they also don’t push through set and scenery pieces, which is a real problem in most theatrical applications.

 - Less congestion than 2.4GHz (but this is unlikely to remain true in coming years).